 What I like about Enquiry Tracker is that it is a tool built specifically for schools to manage their enrollment processes.
 A lot of schools will customize tools like Hubspot or Salesforce.com to fit their needs, but this can be expensive and time-consuming.
 Others will use tools like Blackbaud or Redikker, but I have found that those companies generally want schools to utilize all of their tools which often requires a significant investment.

 Enquiry Tracker is the only system that I have found that is dedicated to automating the collection and nurturing of leads for K-12 schools in a cost-effective manner.
 (They are Australian, so forgive the way they spell inquiry!)

-Your school tour is one of the most critical parts of your whole enrollment system.
+Your school tour is one of the most critical parts of your whole marketing plan to increase student enrollment.
 Most of your enrollment efforts are spent to identify families and get them to come in for a tour.
 If you are not providing a great tour experience and turning them into an enrolled family, all that work is for naught.